At the Project:

 birds independently developed different types of wings.

-- Pterosaurs, the oldest group of flying vertebrates, now extinct, flew with
+- Pterosaurs, the oldest group of flying vertebrates, now extinct, flew with "finger

-supported a skin membrane reinforced by fibers.
+skin membrane reinforced by fibers.

 - Bats fly with "hand wings."
 Their hands and fingers are greatly enlarged, and

 connected by a thin, tough web of skin that serves as a flight surface.